 Betterment vs. SoFi Invest— Overview

-The two robo-advisors we are comparing today both boast affordable initial investments.
+Both Betterment and SoFi Automated Investing robo-advisors both boast affordable initial investments.
 Far from being basic robo-advisors, however, Betterment and SoFi Invest have something to offer novice and seasoned investors alike.
+This Betterment vs SoFi Invest review will focus on the SoFi Automated Investing division of the firm.

 What is Betterment?

-Betterment is a goals-based advisor that has been around for nearly a decade, making it one of the original robo-advisors.
-Over the years, Betterment has shown its willingness to grow with its clients— they have since developed new financial planning services, as well as increased client access to human financial planners.
+Betterment is a goals-based advisor that has been around for more than a decade, making it one of the original robo-advisors.
+Over the years, Betterment has grown with its clients— they now offer fee-based financial planning packages to help with discrete financial planning questions.
+The goals-based investment manager provides diversified investment portfolios in line with your risk tolerance level.
+The varieties of portfolios include core, socially responsible options and crypto.

 What is SoFi Invest?

 Social Finance, or SoFi for short, made a name for itself as a place for well-qualified borrowers to refinance their student loans.
 However, SoFi has long since moved beyond loan refinancing services.
-SoFI has exploded it’s offerings including money management, investments, and insurance.
+SoFi has exploded it’s offerings to include money management, investments, and insurance.

 Betterment vs. SoFi Invest— Top Features